sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 x = r;
 ```

-In this case, register promotion introduces unsynchronized reads and writes to `x`, creating a data race.
+In this case, register promotion has introduced reads and writes to `x` outside
+the critical section guraded by locks.
+For instance, assume thread 1 has aquired the
+lock and is modifying register `r` ; concurrently thread 2 performs a read
+operation on register `r1` right  before the `pthread_mutex_lock()` function call.
+This is clearly a data race which has been introduced by the compiler since it had
+no notion of thread semantics baked into the language.

 ## Allowing Data Races